 Whether you’re moving ASAP or you’ve got some time to prepare, it’s smart to put together a timeline of when you’ll need to get things done.
 This includes giving notice to your landlord (if you’re a renter), packing your stuff, moving your internet service and setting up other utilities, researching and scheduling movers, and arranging your day-of transportation.

 While it may seem like a long list, setting weekly or daily goals can help you stay on schedule and continue checking things off your to-do list.
-When you get the packing stage, goals can also be broken down even further.
+When you get to the packing stage, goals can also be broken down even further.
 If the living room as a whole feels overwhelming, break it down to packing up a certain corner or a certain item (like a bookshelf).
 You can also try making a home inventory list to help organize your packing schedule.

 2. Pack smart